 What could you do with €30?
 It’s a trip to the cinema for 2, meat for our family for 2 weeks, a new pair of quality shoes for one of the kids.
 Look you get the idea.

 After some feedback from readers and users of my stocktaking sheets I’ve altered them to make more space for the hoarders amongst you.

-Then print it off as many times as you like.
 I tend to do a stocktake once a month to make sure I keep on track but even if you do it a few times a year you will save money and waste less food.